samsweig/penn-lps-week2/01-Activities/12-Stu_CSS-Resets/README.md

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

 * What is Normalize.css and how does it affect different browsers?
+    Answer:
+    - Normalize.css is a CSS file you link in the head of your html file that will help your code perform consistantly across different browsers.

 Use [Google](https://www.google.com) or another search engine to research this.